Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 up to 11 years old

-Chest of drawers, azure, bylitsa, pass from mouth to mouth, shrivels, near the sea, buried.
+Chest of drawers, azure, bylitsa, passed from mouth to mouth, cowering, near the seaside, buried.

-Altyn, bayat, apple, dol, postrelyonok, vyya, right hand, otkul, arshin.
+Altyn, bayat, zenitsa, dol, shooter, neck, right hand, otkul, arshin.

 16 – 17 years old

-Pantaloons, bayat, golik, heater, drain, lesson, seine, incense.
+Knickers, bayat, golik, heater, run away, lesson, seine, incense.

 Table 1